openmod/openmod-docs/content/development-guide/making-your-first-plugin.md

 If you are using Linux, you can install [Rider](https://www.jetbrains.com/rider/).
 Although it is paid, it can be obtained for free by applying for a Jetbrains Student License (applicable to a wide variety of situations).
 It works very similarly to Visual Studio.

 ### Visual Studio Code
-You can use [install Visual Studio Code](https://code.visualstudio.com/) for developing plugins and is supported on Linux, macOS and Windows.
+You can use [install Visual Studio Code](https://code.visualstudio.com/) for developing plugins and is supported on Linux, macOS, and Windows.
 Visual Studio Code is the preferred solution for small to mid-sized projects.
 It is supported by all OpenMod platforms.

 ### Visual Studio
 If you want a full IDE experience, download and install [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/).
 Visual Studio is only supported on Windows platforms.
 When the installer starts, select "Visual Studio 2019 Community Edition" (or newer, if available).
 After that select the .NET Core cross-platform development and the .NET Desktop Development options as shown below.